 It thus becomes difficult to argue for a coherent meaning and set of values for society.
 Our values and choices become private commodities rather than communal values.

 Discovered meanings are more able to help a person through adversity, because they are objective motivation rather than subjective.
 This is particularly true regarding death and bereavement.
-Secularism requires that meaning be gained in this life (because there is no other), and untimely death can negate meaning, whereas religious beliefs (christian belief at any rate) believe “this life is not the whole story”.
+Secularism requires that meaning be gained in this life (because there is no other), and untimely death can negate meaning.
+But religious beliefs (christian belief at any rate) believe “this life is not the whole story”.

 Holocaust survivor and doctor, Viktor Frankl, said that those whose life purposes were based on this life had all those meanings swept away in the death camps.
 They often either gave up and died, or collapsed morally and betrayed friends, stole and used violence to survive.
 Those who didn’t crumble in these ways were those with meanings that transcended the conditions they were living and dying in.
 Usually, of course, this was because they had religious faith.